 - 2000 Words Artificial Intelligence Essay Plus 10 Lines!

 - 2+ Essay on Punctuality for Students 10 Lines, & 500 Words

-The bats now realised that they have made a wrong decision.
+The bats now realize that they have made a wrong decision.
 They, at once left the beast saying, “We are birds.
 We have wings; we fly.
 We will help the birds”.

 The birds, however, did not allow the bats to join them.
 They said, “We do not need your help now”.

-In a few days, both side were reconciled.
+In a few days, both sides were reconciled.
 A peace agreement was signed between them.
 They became friends once more.